mikehuntemann/9x16/02-network-attached-media/04-what-does-the-network-want.md

 And also unexpected UI/UX changes interfere with the accessibility of  video content.
 Platform changes are made by the company and often poorly communicated beforehand.
 There is no voice from the user-base, neither from the content creators nor the audience.

 What I also experienced in my own practice when working with genre specific research YouTube: when I want to use YouTube as an archive, they don't really let me do it.
 More accurately, YouTube doesn’t want to be an archive.
 It hides its history in the interface.
-In my case, I had to use a workaround with the google video search.
+In my case, I had to use a workaround with the Google Video search.
 Only there I was able to filter the content for example by specific dates.

-To just quickly summarize: you can almost upload anything to their database, but their provided (visual) interface is always the bottleneck of access from the outside, paired with functional restrictions and the "spacial scarcity" of the vertical list of pre-sorted content.
+To quickly summarize: you can almost upload anything to their database, but their provided (visual) interface is always the bottleneck of access from the outside, paired with functional restrictions and the "spacial scarcity" of the vertical list of pre-sorted content.
 But this a general problem of "findability" and "discovery" and not specific to YouTube.
 This is a "curation problem", scarce screen space meets scarce time meets abundant content.

 So back to Facebook:
 As we could see, the basic mechanisms stay the same and are not "friend-dependent".
 This is just the dynamic with between producers of web videos and "their" communities, in which YouTube seems to be more passive or conservative with the functionalities of audience to channel communication, because the conversations or comments are always related to this one video and not generalized, like Facebook is providing with Groups.